How to Boost Your Immune System

 Vitamin D is unique because the sun is its common source.
 Commonly referred to as the “sunshine” vitamin.

 In a systematic review and meta-analysis of individual participant data from randomized controlled studies, 25 were included (11 321 participants) to assess the effect of vitamin D on respiratory tract infections.
-All of the subjects had a lower chance of getting an acute respiratory tract infection after taking vitamin D supplements.
+All subjects had a lower chance of getting an acute respiratory tract infection after taking vitamin D supplements.
 In a subgroup study, those who received daily or weekly vitamin D without extra bolus doses had protective effects, whereas those who received one or more bolus doses did not.

 Unfortunately, a lot of people suffer from iron deficiency which can leave them feeling tired, sluggish, or unable to concentrate, so for this reason, it is important to up iron intake in the form of supplements.